 This accredited course is the first of its kind in Canada focusing solely on the needs of community pharmacists and technicians in delivering care to patients with opioid use disorder.
 It is based around the most up-to-date research on the disorder and the various types of pharmacological treatments.
 The course takes a patient-centred approach, discussing the lived experiences of patients and how effective communication from pharmacists can reduce stigma and increase patient engagement.

-With support from the Ministry of Health, the Ministry of Mental Health and Addictions, and Health Canada’s Substance Use and Addictions Program, and working closely with the First Nations Health Authority, the BCPhA has developed a robust OAT training program consistent with the BC Centre on Substance Use (BCCSU) guidelines, the updated professional practice policies of the College, and the requirements of the Ministry of Health.
+With support from the Ministry of Health, the Ministry of Mental Health and Addictions, and Health Canada’s Substance Use and Addictions Program, and working closely with the First Nations Health Authority, the BCPhA has developed this robust OAT training program.
+It is consistent with the BC Centre on Substance Use (BCCSU) guidelines, the updated professional practice policies of the College, and the requirements of the Ministry of Health.

-For pharmacists, the course includes an online self-study component that must be completed before attending an in-person workshop.
-Pharmacy technicians only need to complete the online component.
+For pharmacists, the course includes an online self-study component that must be completed before attending a live virtual workshop.
+Pharmacy technicians only need to complete online modules.

 At the end of the course, learners will be able to: